Mononoke (TV series): Anime

-Produced by Toei Animation, the anime series was directed by Kenji Nakamura, written by Chiaki J. Konaka, Ikuko Takahashi, Michiko Yokote and Manabu Ishikawa.
-Takashi Hashimoto directed the animation and was the character designer, Takashi Kurahashi was the art director, its music was composed by Yasuharu Takanashi, and it was broadcast in Fuji Television's block Noitamina between July 2007 and September 2007, lasting 12 episodes.
-Siren Visual licensed it for Australasian region.
+Produced by Toei Animation, the anime series was directed by Kenji Nakamura and written by Chiaki J. Konaka, Ikuko Takahashi, Michiko Yokote, and Manabu Ishikawa.
+Takashi Hashimoto directed the animation and was the character designer; Takashi Kurahashi was the art director; its music was composed by Yasuharu Takanashi, and it was broadcast for twelve episodes on Fuji Television's block Noitamina between July and September 2007.
+The opening theme is "Kagen no Tsuki" (下弦の月), performed by Ryōta Komatsu and Charlie Kosei, while the ending theme is "Natsu no Hana" (ナツノハナ), performed by Juju.

+Siren Visual licensed it for the Australian market.